thangnguyennang/zimbra-postscreen/deployment.md

 * Install a new Postfix service (not Zimbra Postfix)
 * Backup two configs files of the new Postfix (main.cf & master.cf)
 * Start the new Postfix service (via systemctl)
-* Configure the new Postfix service to use the built-in Postscreen daemon
+* Configure the new Postfix to use the built-in Postscreen daemon
+  * Note: See the configs files (postfix-main.cf & postfix-master.cf) for more details
+* Reload configs of the new Postfix